-As the president stepped out of the VIP elevator after the speech, Parr and the other agents surrounded him in a human barricade called “the diamond formation.”
-The diamond had four points.
-Jerry’s position was inside the diamond in the “POTUS Right” position — approximately 18 inches behind and to the right of the president.
+As the president stepped out of the VIP elevator after the speech, Parr and the other agents surrounded him in a human barricade.
 Uniformed police stood guard on the sidewalk.
-Beyond them was the rope line where a gaggle of about 30 onlookers and members of the press eagerly awaited an opportunity to shout out a question or greeting.
+Beyond them was the rope line where onlookers and members of the press eagerly awaited an opportunity to shout out a question or greeting.
 The president smiled and waved.

 What happened next would shock the world.

-The sixth and final bullet struck the armored side of the limousine and ricocheted into President Reagan’s left armpit as Parr was hurling him through the door.
+The sixth and final bullet struck the armored side of the limousine, ricocheted through the gap between the car door and its frame, and struck the president under his left armpit.
+It sliced through his left lung, bounced off a rib, and lodged an inch from his heart.
 Three seconds from the time the first shot was fired, the limousine was speeding away with Parr and the president in the back seat.
-Nobody — not even the president himself — realized he had been shot.
+But nobody — not even the president himself — realized he had been shot.

 In Chapter 9 of IN THE SECRET SERVICE, Jerry Parr shares his riveting, first-person account of that fateful day minute by minute — from the mad rush to “cover and evacuate,” to the decision to divert the motorcade to George Washington University Hospital, to the stomach-churning realization that the president of the United States had been wounded on his watch.
 It was every Secret Service agent’s worst nightmare, and Parr couldn’t help but relive the memory of the Kennedy assassination — and the sickening fear of losing another president.

-Readers of IN THE SECRET SERVICE will understand why Jerry Parr says the Reagan assassination attempt was both the worst — and the best — day of his life.
+Readers of IN THE SECRET SERVICE will understand why Jerry Parr said the Reagan assassination attempt was both the worst — and the best — day of his life.

 Read the letter Parr wrote to the men and women of the Presidential Protective Division four days after the shooting.